 - Deterioration to ventricular fibrillation: Defibrillation and CPR (managed the same as pulseless VT)

-- Evaluate for an underlying cause (see “Diagnostics”).
+- Once stabilized, evaluate for an underlying cause (see “Diagnostics”).

 - Consider long-term management (see “Treatment”).

 - High risk of recurrence or electrical storm: Admit to critical care unit.

 - Resolved sustained VT: Admit most patients to hospital for observation and further investigations.

 - Nonsustained VT: Admission for workup and risk stratification is typically required for all new cases of nonsustained VT; Discuss disposition of patients with known nonsustained VT with a specialist.